tue-ees-5xwg0/assignments/assignment_3/README.md

   * The maximum loading among of lines and timestamps
   * The Line ID of this maximum
   * The timestamp of this maximum
-* If there is no alternatives, it still should return an empty table with the correct data format and heading.
+* If there are no alternatives, it still should return an empty table with the correct data format and heading.
 You should test this behaviour in the uni tests.

 ## Testing with randomness